Back to Blog

 Why You Keep Quitting Your Diet (And How to Finally Stop)

 You've jumped on and off more diets than you care to admit.
-Monday rolls around and you're all in, but by Friday, that spark's gone.
+Monday you're all in.
+By Friday, that spark's gone.
+We've been there.
 The real issue isn't that you're lacking willpower.
 It's that your approach keeps tripping you up.

 The Motivation Trap No One Mentions

 Everyone talks about motivation like it's gas in a tank.
 You wait until you're "in the mood" to eat better or log your meals.
-But here's the catch: motivation isn't steady.
+But motivation isn't steady.
 It's an emotion, and it's flaky.
-Psychologists like Dr. Edward Deci have shown that true, lasting motivation actually comes from three things: feeling in control (autonomy), seeing yourself make progress (competence), and feeling connected to something bigger (relatedness).
-You can dive into the research if you want, but most diets sabotage these needs.
+Research rooted in self-determination theory shows that lasting motivation comes from three things.
+Feeling in control (autonomy).
+Seeing yourself make progress (competence).
+Feeling connected (relatedness).
+Most diets sabotage these.
 Strict meal plans steal your sense of choice.
 Slow results make you feel like you're getting nowhere.
-And trying to do it all alone just feels isolating.
+Going it alone feels isolating.

-That's why almost everyone falls off their diet within a year.
-It's not about laziness.
-It's about trying to follow a plan that fights your natural psychology instead of working with it.
+That's why so many people fall off their diet within a year.
+It's not laziness.
+It's following a plan that fights your psychology instead of working with it.

 Why Willpower Always Lets You Down